 Many of us have a hard time falling asleep, or remaining asleep from time to time.
-Although sleep is a natural function and cannot be forced, it is possible to become a better sleeper, by having good sleep habits it will make us more receptive to sleep.
+Although sleep is a natural function and cannot be forced, it is possible to become a better sleeper.
+Having good sleep habits make us more receptive to sleep.
 This is simply known as sleep hygiene.

 Sleep hygiene problems

 - Sleeping too much

 Looking to improve your sleep hygiene?
 I suggest trying one or a few of these tips:

 - Go to bed only when you feel sleepy

 - After lying in bed for 10-20 minutes unable to fall asleep, get out of bed, leave your bedroom and put yourself in a relaxed mood by listening to calming music, reading, or praying.

 - Establish a regular routine.
 Sleeping in late to make up for lost sleep can throw off your ‘body clock’.
 Set your alarm for the same time each morning, regardless of how many hours you have slept, or what day of the week it is.